redstone-dart/redstone/README.md

      -- (static files)
 ```

-Basically, he content of the `build` directory can be deployed in any server.
+Basically, the content of the `build` directory can be deployed in any server.

 **NOTE: At least for now, the `pub build` command is creating the bin and web folders inside the build folder, but the .dart files inside bin are being filtered out.
-If you use Dart Editor, you can solve this by creating a `build.dart` file at the root of your project: **
+If you use Dart Editor, you can solve this by creating a `build.dart` file at the root of your project. **

 ```Dart
 import "dart:io";